Oxygen at the End of Life

 The patient will eventually die with oxygen on.

-Families that choose to remove the oxygen generally know in their bones that their loved one would never want to be in this position of being completely incapacitated and dependent on everyone for all of their care, and the choice feels clear.
+Oxygen can prolong the dying process.
+Families who choose to remove the oxygen generally know in their bones that their loved one would never want to be in this position of being completely incapacitated and dependent on everyone for all of their care.
+They feel that their loved one’s death has dragged on.
+The choice feels clear.

 The goal is always comfort.